Garnishment Attorney in Springfield

 Missouri as well as federal law do not allow income received from Social Security or Veteran’s benefits to be garnished by a creditor at all.
 While these types of situations may have valid protections against garnishments, it is important for a debtor to understand that the debtor is responsible for claiming assets or funds as exempt and you must do so with the court from which the garnishment was issued.
 You should carefully read all garnishment notices you receive to understand what deadlines apply to your case.

-One alternative that can end a garnishment entirely is the filing of a bankruptcy.
-The bankruptcy code prohibits a creditor from attempting to collect on a debt in any fashion upon the filing of your case, including garnishments.
+Filing for bankruptcy can end a wage garnishment entirely.
+This is because filing triggers an automatic stay which prohibits a creditor from attempting to collect on a debt in any fashion upon the filing of your case, including garnishments.

-In fact, bankruptcy protections are so strong that they can stop garnishments on debts that may not even be dischargeable in the bankruptcy such as a student loan.
-Anyone suffering from the often-painful experience of a garnishment should discuss their situation with a qualified bankruptcy attorney.
+Bankruptcy protections are so strong that they can stop garnishments on debts that may not even be dischargeable in the bankruptcy such as a student loan.
+Anyone suffering from the often-painful experience of a garnishment should discuss their situation with a qualified attorney.

 The bankruptcy case must be filed to stop the garnishment.
-Just hiring an attorney does not stop the garnishment.
-Licata Bankruptcy Firm PC helps our clients put an immediate stop to garnishments by meeting with you in person to file your bankruptcy case.
+Just hiring a garnishment attorney in Springfield does not stop it.
+Licata Bankruptcy Firm PC helps clients put an immediate stop to garnishments by meeting with you in person to file your bankruptcy case.
+Contact us today to schedule a case evaluation.

 Our in-person filing allows us to have your case ready to file with the Court after our filing appointment to immediately stop a creditor from garnishing you.
 Call us at (417) 213-5006 today.